What we do sign

 Betsy Hall is a longtime Wildlands Trust member and volunteer who leads Mindful Meditation, a monthly walk series that encourages new and experienced meditators to reconnect with nature.
 Visit wildlandstrust.org/events to view upcoming Mindful Meditation programs.

 If you ever pass a group of silent men and women hiking on a forest trail, it is quite possible they are practicing awareness.
 A meditation hike uses silence (i.e. no talking) as a method for hikers to become more attuned to their inner and outer experience.
-In a safe group of 5 to 15 people, hikers have the opportunity to hear the wind rustling in the trees and birds calling out their distinctive cries.
+In a safe group of five to 15 people, hikers have the opportunity to hear the wind rustling in the trees and birds calling out their distinctive cries.
 They notice the warmth of sun on their face or the chill of a cloudy day.

 Hikers also have a chance to pay attention to their thoughts and feelings as they place each foot thoughtfully on the path.
 Acknowledging thoughts and feelings allows hikers to gently let distractions go as they return their awareness to their surroundings.